wso2/docs-is/en/docs/guides/password-mgt/challenge-question.md

 ## Configure challenge questions using the user portal

-{!insert-fragment!}
+{!TODO: insert-fragment!}

 ---

 ## Manage challenge questions using REST APIs

 There are a number of operations related to challenge questions that you can perform using REST APIs.
-To manage the challenge questions and answers of a user using REST APIs, see [Manage Challenge Questions](insert-link).
+To manage the challenge questions and answers of a user using REST APIs, see [Manage Challenge Questions](TODO:insert-link).

 ---